wbollock/LiteMD/README.md

 A light daemon used to detect if any malware appears in a given directory - especially useful on a SFTP or web hosting server.
 The biggest threat is Windows malware downloaded by the user.

-Fork from previous project, CrappyAv.
+Fork from previous project, CrappyAV.

 ## Option Menu
 ![](img/crappyavheader.png)